AntoineDubuc/Theodore/docs/SETUP_GUIDE.md

 3. Add it to your `.env` file
 4. **Recommended**: Set up usage limits and monitoring

+**Note**: OpenAI is used for intelligent job listings analysis and career page discovery.
+The system will automatically use OpenAI for job listings research and fall back to AWS Bedrock for other analysis tasks.

 #### 3.2 AWS Bedrock Setup (Optional)
 ```bash
 # Install AWS CLI